marcelpatrick/DestroyButton/README.md

 ## COOKING:

 ### MyActor class:
-- In the Actor Blueprint, include a mesh to it and in the Event Graph, OnEventDestroyed Spawn an emitter at the location where the mesh was destroyed:
+- In the Actor Blueprint, in the Event Graph, OnEventDestroyed Spawn an emitter at the location where the mesh was destroyed:

 ![image](https://user-images.githubusercontent.com/12215115/234263624-6e413c4c-4e5d-43b2-9ff5-fadafe775bd9.png)

 ### GameModeBase Class:
-- In the header file, declare a reference to a class type of type UUserWidget and expose it to the GameModeBase Blueprint
+- In the header file, declare a variable to be a reference to the class type UUserWidget and expose it to the GameModeBase Blueprint
 ```cpp
 #include "Blueprint/UserWidget.h"